Cobham Limited: 1930s to 1990s: Formation, early activities and growth

-Alan believed that practical in-flight refuelling techniques would revolutionise commercial airlines and enable new long distance air routes; however, development work later focused largely upon its military applications.
-Accordingly, he founded a new company, known as Flight Refuelling Limited (FRL), in 1934.
-The company was initially headquartered at RAF Ford in Sussex.
-During 1939, the company played a role in several non-stop crossings of the Atlantic performed by British airline Imperial Airways; however, it would be the adoption of aerial refuelling by the United States Air Force during the initial post-war years that would perhaps most prominently highlight the technology's value.
+Cobham believed that practical in-flight refuelling techniques would revolutionise commercial airlines and enable new long distance air routes; however, development work later focused largely upon its military applications.
+He founded a new company, known as Flight Refuelling Limited (FRL), in 1934 that was initially headquartered at RAF Ford in Sussex.

+During 1939, the company played a role in several non-stop crossings of the Atlantic performed by British airline Imperial Airways; yet, the adoption of aerial refuelling by the United States Air Force during the initial post-war years most prominently highlighted the company's technological value.

 During 1947, the company relocated to Tarrant Rushton in Dorset.
-The company developed the 'probe and drogue' method of air-to-air refuelling in 1949.
+From 1948-9, it was contracted to carry liquid fuel as part of the Berlin Airlift, in what would be known as the 'Liquid Lift'.
+During the late 1940s, the company's aerial refuelling equipment broke new ground, including a round-the-world flight by specially equipped Boeing B-50 Superfortresses in 1948 and the demonstration of the since-widely used 'probe and drogue' method of air-to-air refuelling for the first time in 1949.
 The Royal Air Force (RAF) would soon adopt the probe-and-drogue approach, as would various other international customers.
 Cobham's air-to-air refuelling system was perhaps most crucially used during the Falklands War of 1982, being used to facilitate the long-distance sorties of the RAF's Avro Vulcan bombers for Operation Black Buck, successfully reaching and bombing the Argentinian-held airfield at Port Stanley on the islands.

 During 1954, Michael Cobham, Alan's son, took a role in the company; he soon began to steer Cobham to diversify into new markets.
 One such venture was the reorganising of Cobham Group's Airfield Services division into the newly incorporated FR Aviation, which saw contractor-owned and operated aircraft operate directly alongside military customers.
 Communications and electronics were other key sectors of interest.

+In 1963, the firm centred its manufacturing activity at its new site in Ashington, Wimborne in Dorset.
 During 1969, Michael took over the leadership of the business from Alan; he remained as Cobham's chairman and chief executive through to the mid 1990s.

-In 1963, the firm centred its manufacturing activity at its new site in Ashington, Wimborne in Dorset.
 During 1985, Cohbam became a public limited company; despite the stock flotation, the Cobham family retained a large stake in the business.
 As a consequence of various acquisitions and internal growth, Cobham developed various product lines across the aerospace market for both civilian and military, and thus its in-flight refuelling technology became a relatively small element of Cobham's portfolio over time.

 In 1994, the firm was formally renamed Cobham plc.
 By this time, the company had in excess of 10,000 employees and had operations present in North America, Europe, Malaysia and South Africa.